Earbaj/custom_schaffold/README.md

 # 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

 # 💬 Feedback
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.

+# Contact For any questions or inquiries, feel free to reach out:
+Author: Earbaj Md Saria
+Email: earbajsaria3@gmail.com